What is Jolly Phonics?

 written units within words, phonics is a sublexical approach and,

-as a result, is often contrasted with whole language
+as a result, is often contrasted with whole language,

 a word-level-up philosophy for teaching reading